What inspired you to design this urban play sculpture?

 We hoped to trigger the playful acts in people.
 And it worked they surpassed our expectations and discover new possibilities of interaction.

-What challenges have you faced while working on this particular project?
+What challenges have you faced while working on this Crater Lake project?

 Because of its complexity of continuous smooth and undulating form we had to tested multiple ideas of construction methods including wood steaming, bending and digital fabrication.
 We reached the solution to divide the circular surface into a number of radial parts, with optimal number where overall surface expression, production schedule, and transportation method meet our requirements.